SebastianLeclerc/quic_experimental/README.md

 Create folders named 1, 5, 10, 15, and 20.
 Run ```autoconcurrent.sh``` depending on direction, adjust IP, SSH keys, and directories as needed.
-Adjust script depending on TCP or QUIC program to test.
+Adjust the script depending on the TCP or QUIC program to test.
 This moves .log files to each folder.
 Copy .log files to a suitable machine if needed.
 Run ```plot.py``` to plot.